-Various labor NGOs advocated for worker’s rights freely within the UK and acted independently from trade unions, although advocacy problems often overlapped.
-NGOs advocated for improvements in paid family leave, a minimum/living wage, and worker safety among other problems.
+Various labor NGOs advocated for worker’s rights freely within the UK and acted independently from trade unions.
+NGOs advocated for improvements in paid family leave, a minimum or living wage, and worker safety among other problems.

 According to the ONS, approximately 6.2 million employees were trade union members in 2017.
 The level of overall union members increased by 19,000 (0.3 percent) from 2016.
 Membership levels were below the 1979 peak of more than 13 million.